 4 Tactical Steps To Claim and Optimize Your Warehouse Rental Space in Columbus, Ohio

-As the e-commerce market continues to thrive across the country, the demand for warehouse rental space in Columbus, Ohio has nearly outweighed the available supply.
+As the e-commerce market thrives nationwide, the demand for warehouse rental space in Columbus, Ohio has nearly outweighed the available supply.
 Retail behemoths like Amazon and Walmart are driving online sales in several areas.
 Electronics, personal care, apparel, housewares, and even fresh food arrive at to your doorstep within days.
 So, it is not surprising that warehouse space is being purchased or leased for distribution centers as soon as this type of industrial space becomes available.

 In such a hot market, how should you, as a business owner, begin your search for warehouse rental space in Columbus, Ohio?
-The steps below offer guidance on how to prepare, find, lease or rent, and optimize your next place!
+The steps below guide you on how to prepare, find, lease or rent, and optimize your next place!

 Why Anchor Your Warehouse To Columbus, Ohio?

-Columbus is also a perfect city for families looking to settle down; the city ranks number four in Realtor.com’s Market Hotness Index because of the relative affordability in the cost of living.
+Columbus is also a perfect city for families looking to settle down; the city ranks number four in Realtor.com’s Market Hotness Index due to the relative affordability of the cost of living.
 Businesses also love that Columbus falls within proximity to many other major U.S. cities, making industrial space for lease extremely appetizing for companies seeking a convenient and streamlined process for the delivery of goods.

-Proving this boost in popularity are statistics observed by global CRE firm, JLL, which found that vacancy rates of industrial properties are at an all-time low of 4.4%; while there are over 3.2 million square feet of industrial space under construction.
+Proving this boost in popularity are statistics observed by global CRE firm, JLL, which found that vacancy rates of industrial properties for rent are at an all-time low of 4.4%.
+At the same time, there are over 3.2 million square feet of industrial space under construction.

 Additionally, Central Ohio has the second-lowest effective tax rate in the country for warehouse facilities.
 Rent and purchase costs were also found to be one of the lowest in the country, as observed by the economic development organization Columbus 2020.

 Have we convinced you that the Columbus region is impeccable for establishing your warehouse operations?
-Let’s walk you through these four practical steps to claiming and optimizing your new industrial property.
+Let’s walk you through these four practical steps to claiming and optimizing your new industrial property to rent.

 Step 1: Identify Your Needs and Options

 After years of sluggish economic growth, developers placed the construction of new industrial units and warehouse rentals in Columbus, Ohio on the back burner.
-Now, with the radical surge in demand over the last few years, prospective buyers are faced with several options when searching for prime warehouse space for rent.
-That said, you must follow specific steps before the search begins, starting with a list of your wants and needs.
+With the surge in demand over the last few years, prospective buyers have several options when searching for prime warehouse space for rent.
+You must follow specific steps before the search begins, starting with a list of your wants and needs.

 What are your current needs?
-Before you begin shopping for warehouse rentals or leases, you must know your do’s and don’ts.
-Will your industrial property be used solely for storage and distribution of products?
+Before shopping for warehouse rentals or leases, you must know your do’s and don’ts.
+Will your industrial property to rent be used solely for the storage and distribution of products?
 Or, do you also plan to use it for manufacturing?
 Having the space for storage and equipment is a broad necessity.
 You may also require additional features, including ceilings of a certain height, reinforced floors, climate control, a loading dock, and various power sources.

 What will you require in the future?
 In the current market, you need to think ahead.
 In addition to figuring out what you need right now, you must research both the trends of the economy and the trends of your business.
-Understanding movements in the market and the industry will help you formulate accurate projections for needs that may arise over the next few months or years.
+Understanding market and industry movements will help you formulate accurate projections for needs that may arise over the next few months or years.

 Step 2: Find Your Perfect Warehouse Rental Space in Columbus, Ohio

-Once you have your checklist written out, it’s time to start actively pursuing your options.
+Once your checklist is composed, it’s time to actively pursue your options.
 Hiring a knowledgeable CRE broker (see the last paragraph) to aid in your search can prove invaluable, especially if you are unfamiliar with the area in which you are looking.
 A commercial real estate broker can also help guide you through difficulty in finding the best location, lease specs, and price while you take these next steps.

 Contemplate subleasing.
 Investopedia describes a sublease as, “… the renting of property by a tenant to a third party for a portion of the tenant’s existing lease contract.”
-Establishing warehouse rental space from another tenant; however, it could be the best direction when you’re focused on a particular location and availability is null.
+Acquiring warehouse rental space from another tenant may not be your first choice; however, it could be the best direction when you’re focused on a particular location and availability is null.
 Avoid making a rash decision.
-No matter how convenient it may seem, conducting due diligence on both the tenant you’re subleasing from, as well as the landlord, are vital steps to take before agreeing to a contract.
+No matter how convenient it may seem, conducting due diligence on both the tenant you’re subleasing from and the landlord are vital steps to take before agreeing to a contract.

 Explore Columbus’s surrounding areas.
 Why pursue warehouse rental space in Columbus, Ohio?
-The Arch City may prove to be the perfect landing spot for your operations because of its proximity to a large swath of potential customers.
-And, if you cannot locate a place in the city’s boundaries, Central Ohio offers a prime location as half the U.S. and one-third of Canada are within a single day’s truck drive.
-Additionally, you can achieve affordable commercial real estate, low taxes, and a strong Midwestern work ethic among your employees without having to stress about being in the city’s center.
+The Arch City may be the perfect landing spot for your operations because of its proximity to many potential customers.
+And, if you cannot locate a place in the city’s boundaries, Central Ohio offers a prime location as half the U.S. and one-third of Canada are within a day’s truck drive.
+Additionally, you can achieve affordable commercial real estate, low taxes, and a strong Midwestern work ethic among your employees without stressing about being in the city’s center.

 Utilize logistics companies.
-Whether your warehouse rental space is in the heart of Columbus, or If you end up having to lease in a surrounding area, you may need to hire a company for transportation and operations.
-Luckily, in Central Ohio alone, approximately 80,000 employees are working in logistics at over 4,000 companies, making these services available at all times.
+Whether your warehouse rental space is in the heart of Columbus, or If you have to lease in a surrounding area, you may need to hire a company for transportation and operations.
+Luckily, in Central Ohio alone, approximately 80,000 employees work in logistics at over 4,000 companies, making these services available at all times.